Safety is Parks Canada's top priority. Visitors to Waterton Lakes National Park must adhere to area closures and remain

 Visitors to national parks need to be aware of the potential for natural hazards.
 The risk of natural hazards can be reduced by being well informed and prepared.
 It is important to know that some areas of the park that are open currently were burned by the wildfire.
 Please review the following information to ensure a safe and enjoyable experience:

 As conditions dry out this summer, there will be loose ash and dirt in the park.
 Strong winds will transport this ash and dirt and could cause air quality and visibility issues.

 Visit Air Quality Health Index for updates on air quality and smoke visibility.

 In fire-affected areas, reduced shade due to the burning of the forest canopy will make hiking and walking on hot and sunny days more strenuous.
 Due to the lack of a canopy, hiking trails will be more slippery in rainy weather.

 Rock fall, steep slopes and debris

 Rock that was once held in place by vegetation is now loose and more unstable.
 Take care when travelling over steep slopes and rocky areas and reduce your overhead hazard to steep slopes and cliffs where fallen trees or loose rocks may roll downhill.
 Increased rock or debris fall hazard can be expected during rainy or windy weather.
 Also, watch out for hazards from damaged or destroyed infrastructure like steel, nails, and glass.

 Any trails that are open have been assessed for hazard trees and the risks appropriately mitigated.
 Travel quickly and spread your group out to reduce exposure time.
 Avoid burnt forests during windy, rainy, or snowy conditions.
 Travel off trail carries increased risk from falling trees.
 Hazard trees have not been assessed or cleared in off-trail areas.

 Due to safety hazards and infrastructure damage resulting from the Kenow Wildfire, some roads in Waterton Lakes National Park remain closed.
-Visit our What's open in 2018 page for an up-to-date list of open areas.
+Visit our What's open page for an up-to-date list of open areas.